Appendix A. Registered Education Savings Plan provider user guide – Application forms – Education savings incentives

 No. Either the subscriber or the joint subscriber of the RESP can sign a BCTESG application form.
 However, RESP promoters may establish their own internal policy that requires both subscribers to sign.

-A.3.3.20.
-How will an adult beneficiary’s eligibility for the CLB be determined if the PCG’s, their cohabiting spouse’s or their common-law partner’s personal information is not required on the new Adult CLB application form ESDC SDE 0107
+A.3.3.17.
+How will an adult beneficiary’s eligibility for the CLB be determined if the PCG’s or their spouse’s personal information isn’t required on the Adult CLB application form ESDC SDE 0107

-Eligibility for the CLB is based on income information pertaining to the beneficiary’s PCG.
-This information is obtained annually through an information-sharing process with the Canada Revenue Agency (CRA).
+Eligibility for the CLB is based on income information pertaining to the beneficiary's PCG.
+This information is obtained annually through an information-sharing process with the CRA.
 The PCG consented to their information being shared by CRA with ESDC when they applied for the CCB.
-For children in care, the CLB eligibility is established when public primary caregiver is eligible to receive payments under the Children’s Special Allowances Act.
+For children in care, the CLB eligibility is established when public primary caregiver is eligible to receive payments under the Children's Special Allowances Act.

 As the PCG has responsibility for decisions related to the minor beneficiary's well-being, they have the authority to request the CLB and designate the RESP.
 At 18 years of age, this authority transfers to the beneficiary.

-Adult beneficiaries who are between 18 and 20 years of age must use the new Adult CLB application form to:
+Adult beneficiaries who are between 18 to 20 years of age must use the Adult CLB application form (ESDC SDE 0107) to:

 • request the CLB, and/or